Permanent Vacation (Aerosmith album): Reception

-The album received mixed-to-positive reviews.
-In a retrospective assessment AllMusic gave the album four stars, and said "despite the mostly stellar songwriting, which makes it a strong effort overall, some of the album's nooks and crannies haven't aged all that well because of Fairbairn's overwrought production, featuring an exaggerated sleekness typical of most mid-'80s pop-metal albums".
-Dave Reynolds from Metal Forces magazine called the album "a shit hot album and one I'm gonna play the hell out of".
-Robert Christgau graded the album a C+, saying Aerosmith were "running out of gas again already".

-Loudwire ranked the album as Aerosmith's 6th best album explaining the ranking with, "its lavish '80s production has definitely dated, but 'Permanent Vacation' still ranks among the greatest musical comebacks of all time".
+In a retrospective assessment AllMusic wrote that "despite the mostly stellar songwriting, which makes it a strong effort overall, some of the album's nooks and crannies haven't aged all that well because of Fairbairn's overwrought production, featuring an exaggerated sleekness typical of most mid-'80s pop-metal albums".
+Martin Popoff defined Permanent Vacation "blatantly commercial" and rated the album "four-fifths brilliant or good, one-fifth middling or bad", citing the song "Angel" as "a career low".
+Loudwire ranked Permanent Vacation as Aerosmith's 6th best album and wrote that "its lavish '80s production has definitely dated, but 'Permanent Vacation' still ranks among the greatest musical comebacks of all time".
 Loudwire also placed the album at No. 4 on their 2017 list of the "10 Best Hard Rock Albums of 1987".
 Loudersound placed the album on their list of the 20 best albums from 1987 and called it a "collection of sublime pop-metal".